laninsky/teaching_resources/whale_id/index.md

 ## Acknowledgements
 This exercise was originally developed by [Prof. Scott Baker](https://mmi.oregonstate.edu/people/c-scott-baker).
 During, and after, Alana was based in Scott's lab for her PhD research, she has gradually tweaked the materials, but the images of the whale meat samples within the exercises and their DNA sequences are from Scott.
 Ngā mihi e hoa!

-All images on this page developed by Alana, with the exception of the following from wikimedia: collage of cetacean species (LittleJerry, CC BY-SA 4.0), the whale strandings image (Alfonsi et al, CC BY 4.0), and whale bone (LBM1948, CC BY-SA 4.0) (images will be added in after OUSSA event).
+All images on this page developed by Alana, with the exception of the following from wikimedia: collage of cetacean species (LittleJerry, CC BY-SA 4.0), the whale strandings image (Alfonsi et al, CC BY 4.0), and whale bone (LBM1948, CC BY-SA 4.0).

 [*back to the top*](index.md#what-whale-is-that)